Monkeys and apes

 In Hinduism, Rama is the seventh incarnation of the supreme god Vishnu, and main character in the great epic Ramayana.
 He was born as the son of King Dasharatha, who ruled the Kingdom of Koshada, northern India, and the king’s first wife, Queen Kausalya, and was thus destined to take over the kingdom in due time.
 However, in a moment of thoughtlessness, his father promised one of his other wives that her son should inherit the throne for 14 years, and that Rama should be expelled from the kingdom in this period.
 Rama knew of no other law than to obey his father, and he spent his exile wandering about in the forests with his chosen one, Sita, and his half-brother, Lakshmana.

-One day, Sita was abducted by Ravana, a ten-headed and twenty-armed demon king from Sri Lanka.
+One day, Sita was abducted by Ravana, a 10-headed and 20-armed demon king from Sri Lanka.
 Hanuman, leader of the monkey army, was a supporter of Rama, and he volunteered to go to Sri Lanka to negotiate Sita’s release.

 It is told that during his stay in Sri Lanka, Hanuman stole mango fruits.
 For this sin, Ravana ordered him to be burned.
 Ravana’s soldiers tied a rag, soaked in oil, to his tail and set fire to it.
 During his attempt to extinguish the fire, Hanuman’s face and hands were blackened by the fire.
 The episode was noticed by the god of fire, Agni, who protected Hanuman from the heat, while the flaming tail, in retaliation, set many houses on fire.
 An enormous leap brought Hanuman back to India.